franfif/EpicEvents_CRM/README.md

 {Here will come a list of chapters in the api documentation}

-## Security features
+## Security Features
 This application is using the best security features to ensure the safety of data.
 - Use of Python 3.
 - Prevention against SQL injection:
   - No raw SQL queries are being used in this application.
   - All user inputs are sanitized and converted to safe queries by Django ORM.
 - Authentication and authorization are enforced.
-  - JWT tokens are used to authenticate user on HTTP requests.
+  - JWT tokens are used to authenticate users on HTTP requests.
   - Permissions are designed to ensure users have only access to what they need (Principle of Least Privilege).
   - All views have a set of permissions adequate to the user's role and assignment.
 More information in [Identity and Access Management](#identity-and-access-management).
 - Exceptions and error logs are saved in a [specific document](logs/monitoring.log) to monitor any issue that could arise within the application.

 ### Identity and Access Management
-Within Epic Events, Managers, Sales Team Members, and Support Team Members each have distinct roles and responsibilities. <br>
+Within Epic Events, Managers, Sales Team Members, and Support Team Members each have distinct roles and responsibilities.<br>
 Consequently, their access and permissions within the CRM system are rigorously enforced, encompassing the request methods employed in the API.

 The access and permissions are designed as follows:
 - Managers
-  - Create, View, Update and Delete any item
+  - Create, View, Update, and Delete any item
   - Assign Sales Employees to Clients
   - Assign Support Employees to Events
 - Sales Team Members